Scandinavian Interior Design: Everything You Need to Know

 The foundation of Scandinavian interior design is its calming and balanced colour palette.
 Whites, soft greys, and earthy tones are widely used to create a light and airy feel.
 These neutral hues act as a blank canvas, allowing natural light to reflect throughout the space and enhancing its simplicity.

-Combining industrial and Scandinavian interior design principles celebrate nature by incorporating materials like wood, leather, wool, and stone.
-Light woods such as pine, oak, or ash are often used for flooring, furniture, and decor, giving a warm, organic feel.
+Combining industrial and Scandinavian interior design principles, this style celebrates nature by incorporating materials like wood, leather, wool, and stone.
+Light woods, such as pine, oak, or ash, are often used for flooring, furniture, and decor, giving a warm, organic feel.
+This mix is frequently seen in Scandi Nordic decor, blending rustic charm with modern functionality.

 Scandinavian design style is about creating a cohesive aesthetic, requiring every piece of furniture to be thoughtfully chosen.
-Ergonomic designs also dominate, ensuring functionality without cluttering the space.
+Ergonomic designs also dominate, ensuring functionality without cluttering the space, which aligns with the values of contemporary Scandinavian architecture.

 Key Considerations of Scandinavian Design Style